makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 <div class="standalone">

-By default, the command will backup the database from the default connection.
+By default, the command will back up the database from the default connection.

 If you configured several ones, you can choose to back up a database from a specific connection with `--connection` option: